Find answers to frequently asked questions about benefits for Saint Louis University employees.

 The combined amount of basic and supplemental life insurance cannot exceed $400,000 or four times your annual salary, whichever is less.

 Beneficiaries can be changed at any time, and are recommended to be changed after a life event, such as marriage, divorce, death or birth or adoption of a child.
-The completed form should be faxed back to the Benefits Office at 314-977-1785.
+This can be changed through a change benefits event in Workday.

 Benefits under the long-term disability plan begin after three months of disability or the exhaustion of sick leave not to exceed six months.